 - Decide upon and maintain a minimum level of consistency;

-One of the most common complaints I hear from clients is that they don’t have the time to cook proper meals, but when I ask those same people how much time they spend on social media every day, they usually go quiet and squirm a little.
+One of the most common complaints we hear from clients is about not having the time to cook proper meals.
+However, when asked how much time they spend on social media every day, they usually go quiet and squirm a little.
 It's about making the time, not "finding" it.
 Even if you’ve plenty of time to cook, you might find that your emotional state, food availability, or other factors can reinforce the temptation to make poor choices.

 - Plan & prepare your meals in advance;

 - Learn to be mindful before, during, and after eating.
 Eg. Why am I eating?
 How does this food make me feel?